Friday, May 17, 2013

 No one was more astonished than I to learn there was a place for me in politics.
 Ten years ago, I was as frustrated as I have ever been, home-bound with a handful of young children, too busy and too poor to pursue my dreams and stuck, as I felt at the time, in a community where I couldn’t even provide for my children’s needs.
 There was no playground to take them to, no park to which they could ride on their bikes, not even a safe sidewalk for a walk.

 One day a kindly neighbor suggested I would be happier if I joined efforts to make a difference.
 I accepted his invitation to attend American Fork Neighbors in Action, and one thing led to another.
-We formed the Greenwood Neighbors Initiative, I got involved in the parks upgrade, I joined the board of Downtown American Fork, Inc., and now, unbelievably, I find myself looking back on two terms of service on the city council.
+We formed the Greenwood Neighbors Initiative, I got involved in the parks upgrade, joined the board of Downtown American Fork, Inc., and now, unbelievably, I find myself looking back on two terms of service on the city council.

 The work has been extremely rewarding.
 I’ve seen the community improve and I’ve worked with caring, committed people.
 In eight years, with the help of dozens of volunteers and a hard-working city staff, I’ve accomplished everything I set out to do.
 I’ve grown personally and professionally, and now it’s time to move on.

 During the next six months, when I’m not working on the final issues of my term, I’ll be launching my own business as a freelance commercial writer.
-I also plan to continue my work as a pianist, teaching and accompanying, and I envision a more modest role for myself in public service.
+I also plan to continue working as a pianist, teaching and accompanying, and I envision a more modest role for myself in public service.
 In particular, I will continue volunteering with the Timpanogos Symphony Orchestra and, if God is gracious, I will work to bring about a county library system.

 If there’s a common thread in these plans, it’s arts and letters.
 This is where my true ambition lies.
 As I am now staring down mid-life, I’ve decided it’s time to get to work.